 The Keyscore and Prism combo was already fully online by April of 02013, when Chechen-separatist and “radical Islamic terrorist” Tamerlan Tsarnaev and his younger brother Dzhokhar Tsarnaev detonated makeshift pressure-cooker bombs in the crowds of the Boston Marathon.
 Following the bombing were multiple public disclosures about the then-late Tamerlan that seemed strange.
 After 9/11, the United States was ever-vigilant for signs of “Islamic extremism,” spurred on by both freshly traumatic past experience and a pinch of xenophobia for zest.
 When alive, Tsarnaev was submitted to the Terrorist Identities Datamart Environment (TIDE) at the behest of his own mother, who feared his violent tendencies and nascent extremism.
 Yet not only was Tsarnaev able to dodge police scrutiny while the suspect of a Massachusetts triple homicide investigation, but was also able to travel from the United States to Russia — and back — despite being on the TIDE-based “No Fly List” which should’ve prevented him use of an airport.
 His actions leading to the bombing raised so many red flags, even the Russian Federal Security Service (the FSB) saw fit to warn the American Federal Bureau of Investigation (the FBI) about Tsarnaev’s patently suspicious behaviour.
 Yet until the moment the bombs went off, all was irrelevant to the supposedly hyper-vigilant American authorities.

 Those familiar with Tsarnaev, the first persons whom had experience of his violence and dreaded what he would become, were scandalized by the “anti-terrorism” authorities’ seeming incompetence.
 How could it be that these systems of surveillance, many aspects of it extremely invasive and many further designed to target someone like Tsarnaev specifically, all fail to do their purported purpose in grand cascading sequence?
-Soon came a theory the only reason the Boston Marathon Bombing happened at all, was that it was allowed, that Tsarnaev may have been an informant for a law enforcement agency who went rogue. ... the only reason that those theories are also likely untrue, is that even while the authorities’ loudest and harshest critics accuse them of some conspiracy, still believed is this central claim: that surveillance systems can “prevent” crime.
+Soon came a theory the only reason the Boston Marathon Bombing happened at all, was that it was allowed, that Tsarnaev may have been a privileged informant for a law enforcement agency who went rogue.
+(Unbeknownst to them, the real reason why Tamerlan Tsarnaev was still allowed free passage turned out much more prosaic; his database entry on TIDE had misspelt his name.) ... yet even while the authorities’ loudest and harshest critics accuse them of some conspiracy, still believed is this central claim: that surveillance systems can “prevent” crime.

 One example of how this plays out on a more local level was the technically-not-murder of Freddie Gray, in Baltimore, Maryland during April of 02015.
 The killing was one of many that spurred the Black Lives Matter (BLM) protest movement towards action, concerning the United States’ many racialized peoples and their perilous-to-life treatment from aspects of the American state.
 The one-sided legally-not-assault, in which local “law enforcement” officials attacked and snapped the neck of the young Gray in plain view of several horrified eyewitnesses, took place in one of the most heavily surveilled urban centres in the American mid-Atlantic.
 Baltimore is peppered with closed-circuit surveillance video systems (CCTVs), which festoon its so-called “crime-laden” neighbourhoods, and are all-too-ready to convict unsuspecting residents for far lesser things than what ended the life of Gray.
 Yet when it came time to prove criminality on the part of the police department who operated said surveillance system, quite suddenly, it gave up the ghost.
 Of what events it recorded, it only caught them from awkward, obtuse angles.
 Their automated sweeping motions, for reasons unfathomable, skip at key moments.
 Cameras that all standards demanded should have been online and functional at the time, reportedly, powered off and were so for days.
 In a city profuse with the generation of “evidence,” the police officers who attacked Gray were not charged for any crime, due to an utter lack of it.